kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/aws/README.md

 ![Infra](../../images/kubeadm-aws-architecture.png)

-As can be seen in this diagram, we will create three EC2 instances to form the cluster one a further one `student-node` from which to perform the configuration.
-We build the infrastructure using Terraform from CloudShell (so you don't have to install Terraform on your workstation), then log into `student-node` which can access the cluster nodes.
+As can be seen in this diagram, we will create three EC2 instances to form the cluster and a further one `student-node` from which to perform the configuration.
+We build the infrastructure using Terraform from `student-node` (so you don't have to install Terraform on your workstation), then log into `student-node` which can access the cluster nodes.
 This relationship between `student-node` and the cluster nodes is similar to CKA Ultimate Mocks and how the real exam works - you start on a separate node (in this case `student-node`), then use SSH to connect to cluster nodes.
 Note that SSH connections are only possible in the direction of the arrows.
 It is not possible to SSH from e.g. `controlplane` directly to `node01`.
 You must `exit` to `student-node` first.
 This is also how it is in the exam. `student-node` assumes the role of a [bastion host](https://en.wikipedia.org/wiki/Bastion_host).

 We will also set up direct connection from your workstation to the node ports of the workers so that you can browse any NodePort services you create (see security below).